 You can still follow most or some of the principles from specific homeschool methods without selling out to them completely and indefinitely.
 Being flexible in regards to your method helps simplify your days during extra busy seasons or when change is coming for your family.

-For example, while you’re going through a big move or taking care of a sick loved one, you may find traditional workbooks or unschooling to be a better fit than the Charlotte Mason plan you usually follow.
+For example, while you’re going through a big move or taking care of a sick loved one, you may find traditional workbooks or unschooling to be a better fit than the classical plan you usually follow.

 My personality lends itself to finishing all the curriculum, reading all the books, and following all the suggested plans.
 It’s how I’m wired.